topolik/service-token-authenticator/README.md

-This hook adds a new authentication module for Liferay /api services.
+This hook adds a new authentication module for Liferay 6.1 /api/* services.

-User can specify in his/her details custom application token.
+User can specify in his/her account details custom application token.
 3rd party applications can use the token to authenticate themselves.

 3rd party applications can specify the authentication token using: